Arpourbasir/SixShapes-Game/README.md

 ## 📄 License

-This project was created for educational purposes as a  kntu university programming assignment.
+This project was created for educational purposes as a  KNTU university programming assignment.

 You are free to study and modify the source code for learning purposes.